 Rah, rah, ree, sorry 'bout your knee;

-Rah, rah, rass, Dude, I think that's grass ....
+Rah, rah, rass, Dude, that's actual grass ....

 Monday, September 10, 2007